sjdayday/simulation-scenario/readme.txt

    all simulation scenario database tests.launch (for the tests in testDatabase)
   run:  hsqldb
   then: all simulation scenario database tests

+ The fitlibrary folder contains the ParameterSpaceFixture; use of that fixture assumes you have a working version of fitnesse as distributed by Rick Mugridge...more on that later, or contact me.

  Log4j: src/log4j.properties currently set to "log4j.rootLogger = debug..."; change to "log4j.rootLogger = error..." to cut back on verboseness